dwp/dataworks-aws-ingest-replica/README.md

 at the termination of each replica cluster.

 ## Logs
-Logs are collected in cloudwatch
+Logs are collected in cloudwatch under `/app/ingest-replica-incremental/`

 ## Concourse Pipelines
 The is a concourse pipeline for intraday named `dataworks-aws-ingest-replica`, defined in the `ci` folder.